 he is sure to remain his same old boring self until 2011.
 So boring that it's past 2011, and this hasn't been updated.

 He was an Assistant Professor in the Department of Electrical and Computer Engineering at Iowa State University from 1992 to 1997.
 He is currently a Professor in the Department of Electrical and Computer Engineering at the University of Minnesota, where he holds the Robert and Marjorie Henle chair and the Distinguished McKnight University Professorship.
 His current research interests lie in developing efficient techniques for computer-aided design of integrated circuits, and are primarily centered around physical design, timing and simulation issues, and optimization algorithms.
 He has served on the editorial boards of several IEEE journals, and is currently Editor-in-Chief of the IEEE Transactions on CAD.
 He has been on the DAC Executive Committee since 2006, serving as Technical Program Co-chair in 2006 and 2007 and as General Chair for DAC 2010.
 He has also served as the Technical Program Chair and General Chair for ISPD and Tau.
 He is a recipient of the NSF Career Award, the SRC Technical Excellence Award, and Best Paper Awards at the DAC'97, ICCD'98, DAC'01 DAC'03, ISPD'09, and ISQED'10 conferences, and a Best Poster Award at IRPS'12.
+He has been a Fulbright Senior Researcher at UPC, Barcelona in 2013, and a DJ Gandhi Visiting Professor at IIT Bombay in 2014.
 He is a Fellow of the IEEE.

 To see a list of his publications, click here